ZhengQY421/CS-1332-Study-Guide/Study Guide.md

 ### Cocktail Shaker Sort
 - A variation of Bubble Sort.
 What is different is that for each iteration, the direction of traversal and the type of element to sort alternates.
 In the first iteration, the array is traversed from *left to right* and the at the end, the largest element of that iteration is sorted to the end of the array.
 In the second iteration, the array is traversed from *right to left*, beginning at the element before the sorted element from that last iteration, and at the end, the smallest element of the iteration is at the beginning of the array.
 Everything else is same as Bubble Sort.
+- Over the long run, cocktail shaker sort has no performance advantage over bubble sort.
+However, it is more efficient only in a few cases.
+  - For example, a list of n items with everything sorted except for the smallest element, which is at the end of the list.
+Bubble sort would take n iterations of sorting, while cocktail sort would only take 1 iteration (both directions).
 - Performance:
   - Best case is O(n)
   - Worst case is O(n^2)